 The deposit must not be paid directly to the seller.
 It could be difficult to recover it if, for one reason or another, the transaction fails.
 It is recommended to pay this deposit by electronic transfer, certified check or bank draft made out in the name of the buyer's notary or a real estate agency, in trust.
 Either will deposit this cheque into their trust account upon acceptance of the offer by the seller and will keep the deposit until the deed of sale is published in such a way as to ensure the protection of the buyer's rights.
 It is the safest place to deposit the amounts paid out as a deposit.
 In general, the forms of the Organisme d'autoréglementation du courtage immobilier du Québec (OACIQ) indicate in the fiduciary clause that the deposit is given when the promise to purchase is drafted and that it will be deposited in the trust account upon acceptance.
 However, it will also be possible to file it as soon as all the conditions of the offer to purchase have been satisfied, provided that the fiduciary clause is drafted as such.

-Refund of the deposits
+Mandate of the Professional

 WHAT YOU SHOULD KNOW!
 If you present an offer to purchase through a real-estate broker, it is preferable to entrust your deposit with him.
 A section is provided for this purpose in the form entitled Promise to purchase, made available by the “Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ)”, the body responsible to oversee real-estate brokerage in Quebec.